mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 #### Description

-Based on Tom Chi's Brannier talk 'Rapid Prototyping', this workshop walks people through a series of 'Mental Debugs' that can help you innovate for better project outcomes in less time.
+Based on Tom Chi's Mozilla Bantina talk: 'Rapid Prototyping', this workshop will take people through a series of 'Mental Debugs' that can help you innovate for better project outcomes in less time.

 ### Learning Objectives